by Paul Wheaton

 Key Takeaways

-- Electrical construction estimators can develop highly competitive bids with a skilled workforce, sharp estimating tactics and by mastering industry-leading tools and tactics.
+- Successful electrical construction estimating can develop highly competitive bids with a skilled workforce, sharp estimating tactics and by mastering industry-leading tools and tactics

 What Makes Large Electrical Construction Projects Competitive?